GeekLifeNow/geeklifenow.github.io/_posts/2019-03-01-PS-Restart-Services.md

 _How do I know the service is back up?_

 Great question!
-Head over to my rather humble [GitHub PowerShell Repository](https://github.com/GeekLifeNow/PowerShell-Automation) to get it for yourself and see how to check service status!
+Head over to my rather humble [GitHub PowerShell Repository](https://github.com/GeekLifeNow/PowerShell-Automation){:target="_blank"} to get it for yourself and see how to check service status!

 Restart **all** the services!

+{:.center}
 ![Restart 'em all!](/img/restart-all-the-services.jpg)